HHSAPCompSci2020/capstone-project-beautifyme/BeautifyMe/doc/ReadMe_Final.txt

    * Drawing Surface- C# Corner Article “How to Upload Images in Java Applications” (helped with the image uploading from the person’s computer)
    * Photograph and Drawing Surface- using the clicktoIndex method from Game Of Life project to edit and select a pixel in the grid
    * Drawing Surface- using code from CustomCursorDemo (Shelby’s recourse) as help for changing the cursor in our project.
+   * Photographs that are being used in the program are from online sources.
+We do not own these photos and this program is not for commercial use, so we should not be sued for this.